sendgrid/docs/content/docs/for-developers/sending-email/sandbox-mode.md

 <call-out>

 Sandbox mode is only used to validate your request.
 The email will never be delivered while this feature is enabled!
-There will be no events generated in either Event Webhook or Email Activity.
+Any requests made in sandbox mode will not generate events in either Event Webhook or Email Activity.
 No Credits will be consumed.

 </call-out>